YannLeyers/whispering-echoes/README.md

 # Code Explanation
 ## Face API
 The "face-api.js" library is the most important part of the code.
-This piece of code utilises a method to load multiple models from the library
+This piece of code utilizes a method to load multiple models from the library
 ```ruby
 Promise.all([
     faceapi.nets.tinyFaceDetector.loadFromUri(MODEL_URL),